Learning from Ambiguous Demonstrations with Self-Explanation Guided Reinforcement Learning: Our Approach

-A predicate is a logical formulation that describes a relationship among several objects.
-The objects that a predicate concerns would form the arguments of the predicate.
+The main idea behind our SERLfD framework is to support RLfD by simultaneously learning to identify which of the domain predicates are relevant to accomplishing a task at each step, i.e. to self-explain.
+SERLfD interleave the learning of two sub-tasks: 1) Train a generator (RL agent) by maximizing the accumulative environment rewards while being guided by self-explanations; and 2) Train the Self-Explainer by including it in a Discriminator to distinguish between successful and unsuccessful experiences.
+Fig. \ref{fig:SERLfD} illustrates the main components of our approach.

+\mund{Predicates} In our approach, we assume that robotics experts provide robots with task-agnostic domain knowledge in the form of human-understandable predicates.
+This knowledge is aimed at assisting robots in disambiguating non-expert human demonstrations.
+A predicate is a logical expression used to describe a relationship among objects.
+The objects involved in the predicate are referred to as its arguments.
 Take for instance a predicate ``pushed(obj)'' in the aforementioned robot-pushing domain, ``obj'' is an argument that can be grounded with ``block'' or ``ring''.
 When the argument is grounded, the predicate becomes a grounded predicate, e.g. ``pushed(block)''.
-In our work, we use a \textbf{binary predicate variable} to represent if a grounded predicate is satisfied or not.
+In our work, we use a binary predicate variable to represent if a grounded predicate is satisfied or not.
 For example, ``pushed(block)'' can be represented by a binary predicate variable ``is\_block\_pushed''.
-When it is satisfied, we assign this binary predicate variable with a value of 1, otherwise -1.
-We may have a set of grounded predicates (and thus a set of binary predicate variables), according to background knowledge, to describe the most important relations. \yantian{We assume that the classifiers for detecting the satisfaction of such predicates are available.
-The rapidly growing computer vision community is already able to provide high-quality visual recognizers that detect objects and relations (e.g. through scene graph analysis \cite{Yang_2018_ECCV}).
-There are also works that improve RL by leveraging ground-truth symbolic high-level knowledge, e.g. \cite{lyu2019sdrl,toro2018teaching,camacho2019ltl,yang2018peorl}.}
+When it is satisfied, we assign this binary predicate variable with value 1, otherwise -1.